 We also offer laser treatments for animals that are recovering from injury or suffering from age related ailments.
 The treatments are painless and effective for your animal and positive results are often immediate.

 Acupuncture and laser treatments are great, effective alternatives to some conventional methods in treating lameness and chronic pain in the horse.
 Kamloops Large Animal Veterinary Clinic is happy to be able to add these two options for treatment.

-EMERGENCY AND AMBULATORY CARE
+URGENT AND AMBULATORY CARE

 Our hospital is equipped with four stalls in our heated indoor facility.
 One of the stalls has a comfortable padded floor and camera surveillance to aid the veterinarians in monitoring the patients.
 We also have stocks for securing horses that have come to the clinic for dental work or wound repair, and a padded surgery room.
 There is a head gate and stocks in one area of the barn that we use for various types of cattle work.
 The clinic is capable of in house semen testing of bulls as well as caesarean sections on cows and various kinds of bovine hoof care and treatment of other ailments.

 The Kamloops Large Animal Veterinary Clinic veterinarians do numerous lameness and pre purchase work ups every year.
 We are careful to book adequate time for these procedures.
 A proper lameness exam can take two or more hours especially if nerve blocking and x-rays are involved.
 Pre purchase exams are equally time consuming, they involve an extensive examination and logging of the findings.
 Blood work and radiographs are often part of a pre purchase exam as well.

 The clinic offers lameness treatment options with IRAP Autologous Blood Processing System and PRP Treatment (Platelet -Rich Plasma).